vikramsringari/Graphs-and-Shortest-Paths/README.txt

 	edge system would have defineatly been better with a partner since both of us would probably think differently.
 5.If you did any above-and-beyond, describe what you did.
 	I got some real-life data which represents the some of the stations in the Philadelphia Metro system.
 The Verticies are the stations and the cost is the time it takes to get from one station to another (in minutes).
-Here is code for Station name and abreviation in the .txt file: CHS - City Hall Station, 30S - 30th ST station, 69S - 69th St Station, NOR - Norristown Station, NOP - North Philly Station, FRA - Frankford Station, AIR - AIRPORT Station, STA - Stadium Station.
+Here is code for Station name and abbreviation in the .txt file: CHS - City Hall Station, 30S - 30th ST station, 69S - 69th St Station, NOR - Norristown Station, NOP - North Philly Station, FRA - Frankford Station, AIR - AIRPORT Station, STA - Stadium Station.